-STUDY UNIT 1: EARLY DEVELOPMENT OF ADMINISTRATION AND MANAGEMENT
+UNIT 1 EARLY DEVELOPMENT OF ADMINISTRATION AND MANAGEMENT

-- 1. Introduction
+- 1.0 Introduction

-- 2. Objectives
+- 2.0 Objectives

-- 3. Main Content
+- 3.0 Main Content

-- 1. The Origins of Public Management
+- 3.1 The Origins of Public Management

-- 2. The Continuing Influence of Ancient Rome
+- 3.2 The Continuing Influence of Ancient Rome

-- 3. The Military Heritage of Public Administration
+- 3.3 The Military Heritage of Public Administration

-- 4. Comparing Military and Civilian Principles
+- 3.4 Comparing Military and Civilian Principles

-- 5. The Principles Approach
+- 3.5 The Principles Approach

-- 6. Classical Organization Theory
+- 3.6 Classical Organisation Theory

-- 7. Adam Smith and the Pin Factory
+- 3.7 Adam Smith and the Pin Factory

-- 4. Conclusion
+- 4.0 Conclusion

-- 5. Summary
+- 5.0 Summary

-- 6. Tutor-marked Assignment
+- 6.0 Tutor-marked Assignment

-- 7. Reference/Further Reading
+- 7.0 Reference/Further Reading

 Administrative and management principles have their origin in the army, economics (system of production) and the church.
-These are organizations that operate, by nature, on principles for efficient results.
-Their growth over the years as human organizations planted these principles which were later adopted by the administrative organization in all facets of life.
+These are organisations that operate, by nature, on principles for efficient results.
+Their growth over the years as human organisations planted these principles which were later adopted by the administrative organisation in all facets of life.

-The materials in this study unit are adapted (with minor modifications and delitions) from Shafritz, J. M. (2007), Introducing Public Administration, Fifth Edition, Pearson Longman, New York.
+The materials in this study unit are adapted (with minor modifications and deletions) from Shafritz, J. M. (2007), Introducing Public Administration, Fifth Edition, Pearson Longman, New York.